| |

 Agreements reached through Mediation have a better chance

-of lasting because you and your spouse arrive at the agreements
+of lasting because the parties involved arrive at the agreements

 used Mediation tend to return to Mediation to resolve future

 problems, instead of going to court.
-The costs are typically
+The costs are significantly

 less with litigation.
 Mediation can help you avoid a destructive